alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 > We changed the `cdk synth` by `cdk deploy` and also added the necessary permissions.
 {: .prompt-info }

-And since we have added the appropiate permissions, it doesn't fail.
+And since we have added the appropriate permissions, it doesn't fail.

 ![cdk-codepipeline-5](/assets/img/posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project/iac/cdk-codepipeline-5.png){:class="border"}